Skip to main content

 This information has been retrieved from this Pull requests: https://github.com/joomla-docker/docker-joomla/pull/156.

-Our docker-compose.yml will become:
+Our composer.yaml will become:

 name: kingsbridge